 Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
-The technical provisions represent the present value of the benefits members are entitled to, based on pensionable service to the valuation date.
-This is assessed using the assumptions determined by the Trustee, after following actuarial advice and having consulted with the responsible bodies (see note 1), and set out in the Statement of Funding Principles, which is available to Scheme members on request.
+The technical provisions represent the present value of the benefits members are entitled to based on pensionable service to the valuation date.
+This is assessed using the assumptions determined by the Trustee, after considering actuarial advice and having consulted with the employers, and is set out in the Statement of Funding Principles, which is available to Scheme members on request.